TimurKady/free-admin/README.md

 * **Additional highlights**.
 FreeAdmin ships with JSON Schema-driven forms, reusable widgets, role-based access control, a CLI scaffold, and an extensible adapter layer so the panel can target multiple ORMs while keeping the Bootstrap frontend consistent.

-## Architecture

-FreeAdmin is organized into clear layers:

-* **Core** — AdminSite, PageRegistry, CrudRouterBuilder, authentication and template services.
-* **ModelAdmin** — Encapsulates CRUD logic, filters, validation, and ORM bindings.
-* **RBAC** — Role and permission system for secure access control.
-* **Infrastructure** — ORM adapters, CLI tools, and widget framework.
-* **Frontend** — Bootstrap-based UI, JSON-Editor integration, and static assets.

-This modular design makes FreeAdmin both powerful and flexible, suitable for projects of any scale.

-Behind the scenes the [`freeadmin/`](freeadmin/) directory contains both the Python modules and bundled static assets.
-The package structure now mirrors the canonical `freeadmin` namespace directly, so downstream projects, tooling, and editors can import modules from `freeadmin.*` without any bootstrap indirection.

 ## Installation

 ```bash